SaiEashwarKS/Generic_RedBlackTree/README.txt

 ----------------------------

-The interface and intent of the classes and their functions.
+The interface and intent of the classes and their functions :

 enum Colour :
     - has two colours : black and red